-Australia's female Prime Minister a victim of misogyny.
+Australia’s first female Prime Minister a victim of misogyny.

-Prime Minister Julia Gillard is a victim of vicious misogyny.
-This is highlighted by Marea Donnelly in an article in "The Punch" about recent TV satires where "tarnishing the country's first female Prime Minister has gone beyond sexism to an almost visceral hatred, fuelled by a passion far richer than the carbon debate".
+Former Prime Minister Julia Gillard is a victim of vicious misogyny.
+This is highlighted by Marea Donnelly in an article in “The Punch” where “tarnishing the country’s first female Prime Minister has gone beyond sexism to an almost visceral hatred, fuelled by a passion far richer than the carbon debate”.

 Wikipedia quotes sociologist Allan G. Johnson’s definition of misogyny as “a cultural attitude of hatred for females because they are female”.
 Johnson argues misogyny has a central role in sexist prejudice and ideology.
 As such, it is an important basis for the oppression of females in male-dominated societies and manifests in many ways, “from jokes to pornography to violence”.